Now that we’re friends, let’s share my world.

 1978 Love Seat – Causeuse (US Ref 1244 – Canadian Ref 1244F)

-Sindy's North American settee was completely different from her British version.
+A love seat is a sofa made for two people and Sindy’s North American version was completely different from its British counterpart.
 It was quite formal looking and very upright in design.
 It was made from burgundy red moulded vinyl plastic with a high button back, upright buttoned arm rests, and two moulded cushioned seats.

 1978 Armchair – Fauteuil (US Ref 1245 – Canadian Ref 1245F)